 The high threshold for resources in BCAs is the lower of \$100 per MWh above the reference or 300 percent of the reference.
-Within NCAs the high thresholds that were effective beginning on June 1, 2021 were \$44.03 per MWh for resources located in the WUMS NCA, \$41.25 for those in the North WUMS NCA, \$34.25 for those in the Minnesota NCA, and \$50.15 and \$100.00 for the WOTAB and Amite South NCAs, respectively.
+Within NCAs the high thresholds that were effective beginning on June 1, 2022 were \$30.98 per MWh for resources located in the WUMS NCA, \$17.08 for those in the North WUMS NCA, \$24.35 for those in the Minnesota NCA, and \$100.00 for both the WOTAB and Amite South NCAs.
 The low threshold is set to 50 percent of the applicable high threshold for a given resource.
 For example, for a resource in Amite South, the low threshold would be \$50.00 per MWh, or 50 percent of \$100.00.
 For a resource's unscheduled output to be included in the output gap, its offered commitment cost per MWh or incremental energy offer must exceed the given resource's reference, plus the applicable threshold.
 The lower threshold would indicate potential economic withholding of output that is offered at a price significantly above its reference yet within the mitigation threshold.

-Figure A139 to Figure A142: Real-Time Average Output Gap and Load
+Figure A138 to Figure A141: Real-Time Average Output Gap and Load